MatrimCauthon88/Blockchain_Simulation/.ipynb_checkpoints/README-checkpoint.md

 Once GitBash is open navigate to your newly created folder, For our purposes we re-named the folder Blockchain-Tools and pasted it into our Downloads folder so in GitBash I run the following command:

 cd Downloads

 cd Blockchain-Tools

-Once here I run the following commandL
+Once here I run the following command

 ./geth account new --datadir node1

 This will generate an account we need in order to complete the mining on our network and in fact we will be creating two accounts with this one being the first.